-In accordance with the Law on State Defence Service, National Defence Service is performed in one of the following ways:
+In accordance with the National Defence Military Service Law, NDMS is performed in one of the following ways:

-- 1) 11 months in the regular forces of the National Armed Forces or the National Guard unit (hereinafter the National Armed Forces unit); - 2) five years in the National Guard as a whole, performing service tasks for no less than 21 days of individual training and no more than seven days of collective training each year; - 3) within five years, complete the reserve officer program intended for university and college students in a military educational institution and a unit of the National Armed Forces, the total time of training and service assignments is not less than 180 days.
+- 1. for 11 months in a unit of the regular forces of the National Armed Forces or the National Guard unit (hereinafter the National Armed Forces unit); - 2. for five years in the National Guard in total, performing service tasks for not less than 21 individual training days and not more than seven days of collective training each year; - 3. by completing within five years the reserve officer program intended for students of higher education institutions and college in a military educational institution and a unit of the National Armed Forces, the total time of training and performance of service tasks of which is not less than 180 days.

-Persons subject to the National Defence Service, who cannot perform state defense military service due to their thoughts, conscience or religious beliefs, may be replaced by alternative service in accordance with the procedures specified in this law.
-Alternative service is performed for 11 months in the institutions subordinate to the Ministry of Defense.
+For the persons subject to the NDMS, who cannot perform NDMS due to their thoughts, conscience or religious affiliation, it may be substituted with alternative service in accordance with the procedures specified in this law.
+Alternative service is performed for 11 months in the institutions subordinate to the Ministry of Defence.

-The manner in which a citizen performs the National Defence Service is determined taking into account the priorities set by the National Armed Forces and the provision of personnel necessary for the performance of the tasks set by the National Armed Forces.
+The way in which a citizen performs the NDMS is determined taking into account the priorities set by the National Armed Forces and the staffing needs for the performance of the tasks stipulated by the National Armed Forces.

-A citizen who learns the profession of a doctor, physician's assistant or nurse while studying in a medical program may choose one of the types of the National Defence Service mentioned before, regardless of the priorities set by the National Armed Forces.
+A citizen who is learning the profession of a doctor, physician's assistant or nurse by studying in a medical program may choose one of the performances of the NDMS mentioned before, regardless of the priorities set by the National Armed Forces.
 Taking into account the students' professional knowledge and skills, they can be appointed to positions related to the relevant field.

-Volunteers may apply to the National Guard, which is a component of LNAF, the objective of which is to involve the citizens of Latvia in the defence of the State territory and society and which participates in the planning and execution of the State defence tasks in accordance with the tasks determined in the Law.
-These includes e.g. participation in international operations and rapid reaction forces, participation in the provision of host nation support, participation in accident, fire-fighting and rescue work and measures for elimination of the consequences of events that have caused emergency situations, as well as destroyment of explosive objects and performance of blasting work and provision of support to State and local government institutions in crime prevention, guaranteeing of public order and security.
+Volunteers may apply to the National Guard, which in accordance with the National Guard of the Republic of Latvia Law, is a component of LNAF, the objective of which is to involve the citizens of Latvia in the defence of the State territory and society and which participates in the planning and execution of the State defence tasks in accordance with the tasks determined in the Law.
+These includes e.g. participation in international operations and rapid reaction forces, participation in the provision of host nation support, participation in emergency, fire-fighting and rescue work and measures for elimination of the consequences of events that have caused emergency situations, as well as destruction of explosive objects and performance of blasting work and provision of support to State and local government institutions in crime prevention, guaranteeing of public order and security.

-3.3 What are the legal and administrative procedures to protect the rights of all forces personnel as well as conscripts?
+3.3 What are the legal and administrative procedures to protect the rights of all force's personnel as well as conscripts?

-Legal and administrative procedures protecting the rights of all military personnel are regulated by the Constitution of the Republic of Latvia, MSL, the National Guard of the Republic of Latvia Law, the National Armed Forces Law, the Law on Service Pensions for Military Persons, the Law On Remuneration of Officials and Employees of State and Local Government Authorities, the Law on National Referendums, Legislative Initiatives and European Citizens' Initiative, the Law on the Election of the Saeima, Law on the Election of Local Government Councils, Internal rules of the Ministry of Defence No 21-NOT "Rules of Procedure of the Military Service System", as well as various governmental regulations on provisions catering, insurance and compensation for military personnel.
+Legal and administrative procedures protecting the rights of all military personnel are regulated by the Constitution of the Republic of Latvia, MSL, the National Guard of the Republic of Latvia Law, the National Armed Forces Law, the Law on Service Pensions for Military Persons, the Law On Remuneration of Officials and Employees of State and Local Government Authorities, the Law on National Referendums, Legislative Initiatives and European Citizens' Initiative, the Law on the Election of the Saeima, Law on the Election of Local Government

+Councils, Internal rules of the Ministry of Defence No 21-NOT "Rules of Procedure of the Military Service System", as well as various governmental regulations on provisions catering, insurance and compensation for military personnel.